-CHS Capital sells loan commitments it has originated to ProPartners Financial on a recourse basis.
-Total outstanding commitments under the program were \$65.8 million as of August 31, 2019, of which \$42.3 million was borrowed with an interest rate of 3.36%.
+CHS Capital sells loan commitments it has originated to Compeer Financial, PCA, d/b/a ProPartners Financial on a recourse basis.
+Total outstanding commitments under the program were \$150.0 million as of August 31, 2020, of which \$133.3 million was borrowed with an interest rate of 1.45%.

 CHS Capital borrows funds under short-term notes issued as part of a surplus funds program.
-Borrowings under this program are unsecured and bear interest at variable rates ranging from 0.35% to 1.40% as of August 31, 2019, and are due upon demand.
-Borrowings under these notes totaled \$63.8 million as of August 31, 2019.
+Borrowings under this program are unsecured and bear interest at variable rates ranging from 0.35% to 1.40% as of August 31, 2020, and are due upon demand.
+Borrowings under these notes totaled \$134.9 million as of August 31, 2020.